pwa-builder/PWABuilder/docs/home/benefits-of-pwa.md

 * [Introduction to Service Workers](/home/sw-intro) - A surface level overview of one of the most important pieces to a PWA: the service worker.

-* [Integrating Native Features](/home/native-features/) - A guide to some of the native integrations you can add to your Progressive Web App.
+* [Adding App Capabilities](/home/native-features/) - A guide to some of the native integrations you can add to your Progressive Web App.

 ### Want to Build Your First PWA?